GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ## Banners
 ### Request Banner

-Ads banners can be placed with X and Y position and use a part of the game's screen according to some static dimensions such as: `728x90, 300x250, 320x50, 468x60, 320x100`.
+Ads banners can be placed with X and Y position and use a part of the game screen according to some static dimensions such as: `728x90, 300x250, 320x50, 468x60, 320x100`.

 ![](ad_example.png)